tenstad/container-workshop/06-docker-compose/README.md

 ### Task 4

-[Localhost:4100](localhost:4100) should now show the same interface as the first time you built the docker-compose file.
+Now [localhost:4100](localhost:4100) should show the same interface as the first time you built the docker-compose file.
 But something is missing...

 There are noe tags and no posts showing.
 We need to add a database for this.